 The US is allowed for decades to have a military presence on Greenland, but the US Army has been diminishing it's presence as the time went by.

 [^1] With NATO, the security reason given by US makes no sense.
-And as for natural resources, I'm sure there are perfectly legal and inexpensive mechanisms that US can use to set up mining operations in Greenland.
+And as for natural resources, I'm sure there are perfectly legal and inexpensive mechanisms that US companies can use to set up mining operations in Greenland.

 Does not make sense.
 Denmark had already budgeted with a huge increase of military capabilities on Greenland.
 If US wanted more they could talk with their allied.